History of Suresnes: Fifth Republic

-Christian Dupuy therefore embarked on a vast policy of revitalization and rehabilitation.
+Christian Dupuy, therefore, embarked on a broad policy of revitalization and rehabilitation.
 In his mind, the aim was “to breathe new life into Suresnes, to maintain and reinforce its modern, urban, Parisian, village and provincial character.”
 To this end, an action plan has been launched to attract new businesses and encourage the creation of small and medium-sized craft industries.
 To prevent further urban destruction, as in the previous decade, the city was given an architectural and urban heritage protection zone, covering two-thirds of its surface area.
 Transformed into an Aire de mise en valeur de l'architecture et du paysage (architectural and heritage enhancement area) by city council deliberation on February 12, 2014, this public utility easement automatically became a site patrimonial remarquable (outstanding heritage site) on the date of promulgation of the law on the freedom of creation, architecture, and heritage (2016).
-The mayor increases the number of schools, stadiums, gymnasiums, retirement homes, and medical centers, and initiates the creation of a new media library in the early 2000s.
+The mayor increased the number of schools, stadiums, gymnasiums, retirement homes, and medical centers and initiated the creation of a new media library in the early 2000s.
 Whereas in 1983, the city had just one crèche for every 35,000 inhabitants, by 2004 it had eleven for every 40,000.
 The cité-jardin was listed as a historic site and rehabilitated between 1985 and 1996.
 The République district was rebuilt around the former Château de Suresnes, or Château de Bel-Air, and the industrial wastelands of lower Suresnes were reconverted.
 In the early 2000s, new projects were launched, such as the reconstruction of the Caron-Jaurès market in the cité-jardin.
 The number of businesses increased, contributing half of the town's tax revenues.
 Finally, between 1983 and 1993, the surface area of public green spaces doubled.
 Under his first term of office, the renovation of the town center was completed (with the Esplanade des Courtieux), environmental management was taken into consideration, obsolete equipment was replaced and low-income housing estates were rehabilitated.
 The oldest school in Suresnes, École Jules-Ferry, was completely renovated in 1986.
-In September 1987, the Henri-Dunant children's village was created and, in February 1988, the République Nursery School.
-In June 1988, the Parc du Château, heir to the garden of the former Château de Suresnes, demolished shortly before to make way for a housing development, was inaugurated.
+In September 1987, the Henri-Dunant children's village was created, and in February 1988, the République Nursery School was established.
+In June 1988, the Parc du Château, heir to the garden of the former Château de Suresnes, which had been demolished shortly before to make way for a housing development, was inaugurated.

 Philips Company, 33 Rue de Verdun, one of the many companies headquartered in Suresnes.